desflahertyportfolio/The_Easy_CookBook/README.md

 * Optional register and login functionality to allow a user to track their own recipes.
 * Design a backend database to group recipes by attributes such as Cuisine, Country, Ingredients

+* Project has been published to the Heroku website https://easy-cookbook.herokuapp.com/

 ## UX

 *Strategy:*